Talking to a therapist about porn can feel exposing. You may have rehearsed the conversation and still feel unsure how to say it out loud.

 How to find the right therapist for porn addiction

 Not every therapist is a good fit for this work.
-A great couples therapist or a skilled anxiety specialist may still fumble when porn comes up.
-What you want is someone who:
+A skilled couples therapist or anxiety specialist may still have limited experience with compulsive porn use.
+Look for someone who:

 • Has specific experience with compulsive sexual behavior, problematic porn use, or sex addiction (depending on the framework they use)